 Your countertops have an important job.
 They bring the design of your kitchen together, play backdrop to daily meals, and often serve as the household hub.
 So, when starting a kitchen renovation, choosing your countertop is a great place to start.
 No matter the size of your space, it’s important to select countertops you can rely on to provide a captivating design focal point and deliver daily functionality.

-In Cambria’s educational video series, Dream.Plan.Do., real estate investor, contractor, and TV host Scott McGillivray explains the wide range of quality when it comes to kitchen countertops.
-“There are a lot of options out there to choose from, but they’re not all equal.
-Not even close, actually—especially if you’re looking for the highest quality,” says McGillivray.
+Cambria’s design director Summer Kath explains the wide range of quality when it comes to kitchen countertops.
+“There are a lot of options out there to choose from, but they’re not all equal – especially if you’re looking for the highest quality,” says Kath.

-McGillivray walks through the pros and cons of common options to help you decide which countertop material is right for you.
-With his help, you can find the perfect countertop for your space, adding value and years of enjoyment to your home.
+Kath walks through the pros and cons of common options to help you decide which countertop material is right for you.
+With her help, you can find the perfect countertop for your space, adding value and years of enjoyment to your home.

 Natural stone countertops

-McGillivray explores the three natural stone surfaces that are most common in luxury homes, comparing them in four key categories: durability, maintenance, porosity, and hygienic quality.
+The three natural stone surfaces that are most common in luxury homes are premium quartz countertops like Cambria, granite countertops, and marble countertops.
+See how they compare in four key categories: durability, maintenance, porosity, and hygienic quality.

 With a wide array of colors and designs, Cambria is a popular choice for homeowners and designers.
-McGillivray highlights Cambria as a beautiful natural stone that stands apart, naming Brittanicca™ as one of his favorites.
+Cambria’s natural beauty sets it apart, offering depth and clarity of color and intriguing movement unlike any other quartz.
 Cambria is durable, as quartz is one of the hardest minerals on Earth, followed only by diamond.
 It is also scratch resistant, does not stain, and is virtually maintenance free.
 It does not require any sealers or polishing agents and cleaning Cambria couldn’t be easier.
 All you need is warm water, a soft cotton cloth, and mild soap if desired.
 To protect Cambria from heat, simply use a trivet as with other natural stones.
-Unlike granite or marble, Cambria is a nonporous stone.
-As McGillivray explains, “If you spill some wine, it won’t stain, and it doesn’t harbor bacteria, so it’s a safe choice as well.”
+Unlike granite or marble, Cambria is a nonabsorbent stone.
+As Kath explains, “If you spill some wine, it won’t stain, and it doesn’t harbor bacteria, so it’s a safe choice as well.”

-According to McGillivray, granite can handle normal kitchen wear and tear fairly well, but may chip or crack if a heavy object is dropped on it.
-He adds, “Granite is not necessarily heat resistant and is subject to problems with rapid temperature change.”
+According to Kath, granite can handle normal kitchen wear and tear fairly well, but may chip or crack if a heavy object is dropped on it.
+She adds, “Granite is not necessarily heat resistant and is subject to problems with rapid temperature change.”
 Granite also requires some upkeep, requiring regular sealing—sometimes as frequently as once a year.
 Granite is a porous stone, so it may absorb liquids and stain if not sealed properly.
 This also impacts granite’s hygienic qualities.
-“If not sealed properly or the sealant wears off, granite can absorb and harbor bacteria—Nasty!” says McGillivray.
+“If not sealed properly or the sealant wears off, granite can absorb and harbor bacteria,” says Kath.
+Get recommendations for top granite alternative countertops here.

 Kitchens featuring granite countertops (left) and marble countertops (right)